-My name is Anouk Keizer and I currently work as an assistant professor at the department of Experimental Psychology at Utrecht University in the Dijkermanlab.
+My name is Anouk Keizer and I work as an assistant professor at the department of Experimental Psychology at Utrecht University in the Dijkermanlab.
 I am a member of the Helmholtz Institute and the Utrecht Research Group for Eating Disorders.

-To date, most of my research has focused on disturbed body size experience in patients with anorexia nervosa at the level of perception, action, and bodily illusions.
+My PhD thesis focused on disturbed body size experience in patients with anorexia nervosa at the level of perception, action, and bodily illusions.
 In my current research I aim to use novel and innovative paradigms and technology to study body image disturbances.
 I have a strong focus on translating science to clinical practice.